pnnl/QASMBench/README.md

 ## DM-Sim simulation

-You may also want to use our density-matrix quantum circuit simulator [DM-Sim](https://github.com/pnnl/DM-Sim) for simulating the QASMBench benchmark circuits efficiently on modern GPU workstation like DGX-1 or GPU clusters like Oak-Ridge Summit Supercomputer.
-Note, although we provided the .cuh file, **you may still need to run the "dmsim_qasm_ass.py" to convert the OpenQASM file to a DM-Sim header file for successful simulation**.
+You may also want to use our density-matrix quantum circuit simulator [DM-Sim](https://github.com/pnnl/DM-Sim) for simulating the QASMBench benchmark circuits efficiently on modern CPU (Intel X86, AMD X86, IBM Power), GPU (NVIDIA GPU and AMD GPU) and Xeon-Phi workstations or clusters ORNL Summit, ANL Theta, and NERSC Cori Supercomputers.

 ## Authors